den-materials/api-intro/readme.md

 ### What is Serialized Data?

 All data sent via HTTP are strings.
-Unfortunately, what we really want to pass between web applications is **structured data** (i.e., arrays and hashes).
-Thus, native data structures can be **serialized** into a string representation of the data.
-This string can be transmitted and then parsed back into data by another web agent.
+Unfortunately, what we really want to pass between web applications is **structured data** (i.e. arrays and objects).
+To solve this problem, native data structures can be **serialized** into a string representation of the data.
+This string can be transmitted and then parsed back into the desired form by another web agent.

 There are **two** major serialized data formats...